 To study the second question, I used bivariate models to analyze if the severity of the accidents are related to the variables of my choice, namely: age, region, sex, collision type and people involved in the accident.
 From my study, I find that all the variables I choose are significant when it comes to severity.

-The paper is structured as followed: the Methods section will touch briefly on what kind of graphs I made and what models I used; the Reults section will focus on explaining the results shown by the graphs as well as interpreting the results from the models; the Discussion section will dig deeper into the findings of the results seciton.
+The paper is structured as follows: the Methods section will touch briefly on what kind of graphs I made and what models I used; the Results section will focus on explaining the results shown by the graphs as well as interpreting the results from the models; the Discussion section will dig deeper into the findings of the results seciton.

 Methods

-As discussed above, I followed the most common way of grouping states and come out with four groups.
+As discussed above, I followed the most common way of grouping states and came up with four groups.
 I excluded Puerto Rico and Virgin Island due to the scarcity of samples they have compared with other groups and their nature of being small islands which may cause issues.
 The original dataset has 1906184 entries.

-I performed piping operations and removed the samples from Puerto Rican and Virgin Island after I finished grouping.
+I performed piping operations and removed the samples from Puertorico and Virgin Island after I finished grouping.
 Another group that I discarded in this study is the data entries reported as “Unknown”/“Not reported” which can be found for both the sex variable and the collision type variable.
 In total, they do not account for a large number and getting rid of these variables can help reduce the chance of having outliers.
 There are 1467635 samples left after these operations.

-To study how the vehicular accidents can be affected by the location it takes place, I used univariate methods for some of the category variables and used bivariate methods for the quantative variables.
+To study how the vehicular accidents can be affected by its location, I used univariate methods for some of the categorical variables and used bivariate methods for the quantative variables.

-After looking the graphs, I created two models.
-The first model has severity as dependent variable, region and age as independent variable.
-This models captures mainly how regio can affect severity of the accident when age is controlled.
+Using the graphs as guidance, I created two models.
+The first model has severity as the dependent variable, region and age as the independent variables.
+This models captures mainly how region can affect severity of the accident when age is controlled.
 The next model expands the scope of variables and studies more generally what variables can affect severity.

 Results